What's a Credit Card Cash Advance?

 Paying Off a Cash Advance Balance

-Cash advance balances are separate from your purchases balance.
-Your monthly payments are split up among the balances since they have different interest rates.
-If you only make the minimum payment, it will likely be applied to the balance with the lowest interest rate - that's up to your credit card issuer.
+When your card's cash advances carry a different interest rate from a purchases or balance transfers, your monthly payment may be split up among the balances, depending on how much you pay.
+If you only make the minimum payment, it will likely be applied to the balance with the lowest interest rate—that's up to your credit card issuer.

 When a Cash Advance Isn't Cash